What's the problem?

 Do I Have a Dairy Fresh Eggs Recall Lawsuit?

-The Food Poisoning Litigation Group at our law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in Dairy Fresh Eggs Recall Lawsuits.
-We are handling individual litigation nationwide and currently accepting new food borne illness lawsuits in all 50 states.
+The Food Poisoning Litigation Group at Schmidt & Clark, LLP law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in Dairy Fresh Eggs Recall Lawsuits.
+We are handling individual litigation nationwide and accepting new food-borne illness lawsuits in all 50 states.

-If you or a loved one got sick after eating recalled hard-boiled eggs or egg products, you should contact our law firm immediately.
+You should contact our law firm immediately if you or a loved one got sick after eating recalled hard-boiled eggs or egg products.
 You may be entitled to a settlement by filing a lawsuit and we can help.